Worthwhile's Standard Terms and Conditions

 1. Plan Limits: Worthwhile provides services based on expected use under our existing rate plans.
 If at any time it is determined that an individual's usage of system resources is beyond what is expected, we reserve the right to upgrade you to a plan that more accurately reflects your usage or refuse service.

 2. Rate Plans.
-In the absence of a specific agreement otherwise, Worthwhile’s standard rate plans (the “Standard Rate Plans”) apply to all Hosting Services provided by Worthwhile.
-Worthwhile’s Standard Rate Plans are as follows:
+In the absence of a specific agreement otherwise, Worthwhile’s Standard Rate Plans (the “Standard Rate Plans”) apply to all Hosting Services provided by Worthwhile.
+Worthwhile’s Standard Rate Plans, based on 12-months commitments, are as follows:

 |Service Name||Hosting Package||Rate|